Jaw Injury compensation calculator:

 The jaw muscle is one of the strongest muscles in the human body and attaches either side of the face and passes into the neck.

 In order to bite and chew food effectively it is vital there is the right functioning of the jaws and that the upper and lower jaw are in line.

-Effects of a Broken or Dislocated Jaw:
+What are the effects of a Broken or Dislocated Jaw?

 - Pain, swelling, and bleeding are instant indications of a broken jaw.

 - Bleeding may cause breathing difficulties for some victims as the blood flow can block the airways.

 - Pain and tenderness when chewing or speaking.